 For those who want to try a mesh piece immediately, True Corset keeps affordable standard-sized mesh cinchers (in white mesh and black mesh) in stock for only £55 (or $83).
 Due to the nature of the mesh, True Corset recommends that buyers order a size smaller than usual as the corset may stretch over time.
 See my review of True Corset’s mesh cincher here.

-Orchard Corset offers the least expensive OTR mesh corsets today, currently in two different cuts (CS-201 for $65, CS-411 for $69, and the new CS-426 mesh for $79) and three different colors (tan and black).
-Orchard has also responded to the demand for more bones in the larger size CS-411 corsets, so the number of bones increase with the size of the corset.
-See my reviews for the 411 mesh, and the 201 mesh.
+Orchard Corset offers the least expensive OTR mesh corsets today, and in the widest range of corsets (CS-201 from $69, CS-411 from $70, the CS-426 mesh from $76, and the CS-511 mesh from $79) and most of them available in two different colors (tan and black).
+Orchard has also responded to the demand for more bones in the larger size corsets, so the number of bones increase with the size of the corset.
+See my reviews for the 411 mesh, the 201 mesh, the CS-426 longline mesh, and the CS-511 overbust mesh corsets.
 Use my coupon code CORSETLUCY to save 10%!

 Fairy GothMother also offers a standard-sized mesh cincher for £215, available in delicate black lace.
 They recommend this for light wear (2-4 inches reduction).
 If you prefer a more plain mesh, they have mesh cinchers in black and (relatively rare) all-red cincher for only £165.